LeonardSander/motioncam-fs/README.md

 ### Calibration

 JSON sidecars per mounted clips were introduced to persistently store calibration overrides and other metadata without altering original source files.
 Color, forward, and calibration matrices as well as asShotNeutral, cfaPhase, and orientation can be overridden along with some more options.
+On Create JSON an example JSON file is written in source clip directory sharing its file name.
+Uncomment _ prefix on example fields to enable overrides and for calibration to load.

 - **Define quad bayer CFA**